 Add some exertion

-A perfect date for us is No Lights No Lycra events where the notion is that everyone can dance.
+A perfect date for us is the No Lights, No Lycra events, where the notion is that everyone can dance.
 You dance in the dark so no one can see you.
-Not particularly challenging but novel, gets the heart rate up, and is heaps of fun.
-More importantly, we can both be successful at dancing so we get the benefit of the feel-good hormones.
+Not particularly challenging but novel, gets the heart rate up, and is fun.
+More importantly, we can both be successful at dancing to benefit from the feel-good hormones.

 To amplify the effect, it’s important to recognize your partner’s success, no matter how small, to trigger the reward center of their brain.
-In my case, this will just come off as sarcasm if my partner compliments my dancing as he’s already burnt his bridges.
+In my case, this will just come off as sarcasm if my partner compliments my dancing, as he’s already burnt his bridges.

 Those trusty scientists have discovered that shared laughter is good for your relationship.
 Researchers at the University of North Carolina explored the impact of laughter on relationships, with one of the researchers commenting: “For people who are laughing together, shared laughter signals that they see the world in the same way, and it momentarily boosts their sense of connection.
-The perceived similarity ends up being an important part of the story of relationships.”
+The perceived similarity is an important part of the story of relationships.”